sundhar-velmurugan/django-webapp/log.md

 - User and Profile model is one to one related
 - Media root: location where the uploaded files are in the file system
 - Media url: access the media through browser
+- Profile automatically created/updated when User is created/updated using django signals